 Broadening out the measure could incorporate taking the key drivers of the experience including purpose, growth, leadership, voice, appreciation and let’s not forget trust!
 By taking this approach you can use a range of measurements to analyse what is the organisation doing to drive those experiences.
 The measures range from simple questions such as ‘does everyone have a development goal’, right through to the more complex questions such as ‘does our leaders provide the right level of direction and coaching to our people’.
 This would be measured by determining how many managers had a check in with their people in the past two months and what was discussed.
 There are many means of analysing this beyond the outcomes of an engagement survey.
 When we look at these wider measures, it can be a powerful means of moving the strategic agenda of employee experience.

 HR have never had greater opportunity to influence employees’ experience than now.
-This is a pivotal moment for each person in a HR role – as now is the time to re-imagine every aspect of our culture and challenge the practices that ran the pre Covid-19 world.
+This is a pivotal moment for each person in a HR role – as now is the time to re-imagine every aspect of our culture and employee experience and challenge the practices that ran the pre Covid-19 world.
 If there’s ever an opportunity for every Head of Employee Experience voice to be heard, it is now!